e-conomic/vml-docs/docs/authentication.md

 Authenticating Requests
 -----------------------

-Say the key you have received is `348af00db8de0db6fff26b6d2c70a862`, you should include a header with it in your request, here is a few snippets demonstrating how you could acheive setting the header correctly.
+Say the token you have received is `348af00db8de0db6fff26b6d2c70a862`, you should include a header with it in your request, here is a few snippets demonstrating how you could acheive setting the header correctly.

 **Shell**
 ```shell